How to Get Book Reviews (in 5 Smart Steps)

 In this stage, publicist Jessica Glenn recommends building a questionnaire.
 “Most, if not all, publicists and publishers send authors a very long questionnaire to fill out when they start their marketing plan,” she says.
 “That's so we can dig into any useful piece of bio, community, or regional info to figure out who and why people will be interested in you as an author.”
 Ideally, your answers to these questions will then direct you to your target audience.

 Why are comparable titles so important?
-Well, they can act as a compass, pointing you towards a ready-made audience that enjoys books in the same mold as yours.
+Well, they can act as a compass, pointing you towards a ready-made audience that enjoys works in the same mold as yours.
 You’ll see why this may be relevant in our next step, in which you need to find book blogs to contact.
 Speaking of which...

 Step 2: Locate book blogs that match your specifications